puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 #### Puppet Agent Service Rename
 Previously, the puppet agent service was known by several names, depending on platform (e.g. `puppetagent` on Solaris, `pe-puppet-agent` on Debian/Ubuntu, etc.).
 As of PE 3, it is called `'pe-puppet` on all platforms.

+#### Change to Orchestration Engine's Authentication Backend

+In previous versions, the orchestration engine (MCollective) used either the `psk` or `aespe` security plugin.
+As of PE 3, it uses the more secure and reliable `ssl` security plugin. **If you have integrated external applications with the orchestration engine,** you will need to [re-configure their security credentials](./orchestration_config.html#adding-new-orchestration-users-and-integrating-applications).

 Known Issues
 -----